 "I change the [thermostat] buttons the minute I walk into a room," he said.
 "I'm that guy."

-According to a 2018 CareerBuilder Survey, nearly half of 1,012 full-time, private-sector American workers say their office is either too hot or too cold.
+According to a 2018 CareerBuilder survey, nearly half of 1,012 full-time, private-sector American workers say their office is either too hot or too cold, which means the debate over thermal comfort is raging across many offices in the U.S.

-Whether your office has the climate of a rainforest or an icy tundra, it's undeniable that an uncomfortable office temperature has a significant impact on productivity and workplace comfort.
+Whether your office has the climate of a rainforest or an icy tundra, an uncomfortable office temperature has a significant impact on productivity, cognitive performance and workplace comfort.

 Temperature's effect on productivity

-As we move more and more toward living in a world driven by distraction, businesses are growing concerned about the potential effects of distraction on their employees' productivity and what that means for revenue.
+In a world driven by distraction, businesses are concerned about the potential effects on their employees' productivity and what that means for revenue.

 Temperature plays a big role in whether employees are comfortable, focused and productive, but it walks a fine line.